KalinToshev/CGPA/README.md

 Here's an example of how to use the CGPA Calculator:

 ```
-Enter the number of courses: 4
+Enter the names of courses first (Course 1, Course2, etc.)

 Enter grade for Course 1: A
 Enter credit hours for Course 1: 3